A general fluid-sediment mixture model and constitutive theory: Theory and Formulation

 \subsection{Inter-Phase Drag Law}

 The flow of a viscous fluid around and between grains of sediment will result in an inter-phase drag that we represent with the drag force $\mathbi{f_d}$.
 This drag force can be understood as a body force acting on one phase by the other and has units $N/m^3$.
 In this work we assume that this force depends only on the relative velocities of the two phases $(\mathbi{v_s} - \mathbi{v_f})$, the porosity of the mixture $n$, the grain diameter $d$, and the fluid viscosity $\eta_0$.
-We neglect dependence on material orientation or rotation (e.g. a fabric tensor).
+We neglect dependence on material orientation or rotation (e.g. a fabric tensor) and neglect the effects of tortuosity (see \cite{coussy2004}) on the apparent inter-phase drag.

 For \textit{small} flow velocities, the drag interaction between the fluid and the solid grains in the dilute limit shown in figure \ref{Fig: drag_law}a) is given analytically by the Stokes-Einstein equation.